Lawn Care Tips

 Fertilize to Replenish Lost Nutrients

-Fertilizing replenishes lost nutrients and ensures that your lawn has the food it needs to flourish.
-Most soils do not provide the essential nutrients required for optimum growth.
-Even if you are lucky enough to start with great soil, as your lawn grows, it absorbs nutrients and leave the soil less fertile.
+Fertilizer replenishes lost nutrients and helps to ensure your lawn has the food it needs to flourish.
+Most soils don’t have the essential nutrients for optimum growth.
+Even if you’re lucky enough to start with great soil, as your lawn grows it absorbs nutrients and reduces soil fertility.

-Fertilize with Milorganite four (4) times per year; visit the rates & schedule page for more information.
+Fertilize with Milorganite four (4) times per year at the recommend rates.

-If your lawn looks weak in high traffic areas, the best thing to do is aerate and overseed.
-Aerating breaks the soil surface by poking holes into the ground; it relieves compaction and helps to control thatch.
-Oxygen and water can now enter the soil, and fertilizer can reach the grass roots.
-It is recommended to aerate cool-season grass in the fall and warm-season grass in mid-spring to early-summer.
-After aerating it is an ideal time to overseed and fertilize with Milorganite.
+If your lawn looks thin or weak in high-traffic areas or the thatch layer is greater than one inch above the soil surface, it’s time to aerate and overseed.
+Aerating breaks up the soil by poking holes into the ground.
+It loosens up compact soil and helps control thatch.
+It makes it much easier for oxygen and water to get into the soil, and fertilizer can reach the grass roots.
+It’s recommended to aerate northern grasses in the fall and southern grasses in mid-spring to early-summer.
+After aerating is an ideal time to overseed and fertilize with Milorganite.

 If you live in an area that has hot summers and mild winters, such as the South, the best time to overseed is in the fall.
 Keep your grass looking green year-round by overseeding with a cool-season grass seed, like ryegrass, which grows quickly.

 In the North, fall is also the best time to overseed, but spring is acceptable if that’s when you can get to it.
 In early fall, seeds will germinate faster in the warmer soil and continue to grow through the cool months ahead.
 Grass seed germinates when the soil is about 50 ⁰F, which will happen when night-time temperatures are consistently in the same range.